mehulptech/sql/02_activities/assignments/design_a_logical_model.md

 Like Employee and Shift tables can be grouped together, customer and customer_address can be grouped together and book, order, sales table can be grouped together in a different colour notation for better readability and understanding of the architecture.

 2) Majority of the tables in the AdventureWorks Schema has the "ModifiedDate" column signifying the tracking of changes happened in the database.
-This helps with the audit trail of the data management in terms of carrying out various Create, Read, Update and Delete (CRUD) operations
+This helps with the audit trail of the data management in terms of carrying out various Create, Read, Update and Delete (CRUD) operations.

-3) AdventureWorks Schema also uses a separate group of tables that resides under "dbo" to record host of information like various accesses to the database, database errors, and meta data about the database like version, modified date, etc. which helps with the server upgrades and migrations when needed.
+3) AdventureWorks Schema also uses a separate group of tables that resides under "dbo" to record host of information like various accesses to the database, database errors, and meta data about the database like version, modified date, etc. which helps with the server upgrades and migrations.
 ```

 # Criteria